oPensyLar/find-ad-user/README.md

 - Add srv.txt (Add you hosts)
-- Add users to find on users-to-find
+- Add users to find on users-to-find.txt
 - Change line 18 for you SSH/AD user
 - Change line 19 for you SSH/AD password